 A: The Department only rarely accepts new graduate students in Winter or Spring term.

 Q: What is the recruitment season?

-A: Recruitment season is the period of time from late September to mid March when we accept applications and questionnaires.
+A: Recruitment season is the period of time from late September to mid March when we accept and evaluate applications and make offers.